 This page will help you identify what to read, how to develop a critical reading strategy, and learn how to choose and record useful information.

 The best place to start reading is your module Resource Lists.
 These can be found in your Blackboard modules.
 You can buy copies of key textbooks using your Reach bursary.
 Check the Worcester Reach website to find out if you are eligible.

 Some assignments will require you to undertake a detailed literature search, known as a systematic review.

 If you’re studying on one of our partner courses, we have library resources to supplement your local library or resource centre.

-You need to know how to evaluate the reading you find to make sure it is good quality, scholarly information, suitable for using in academic assignments.
+Evaluate the sources you find to make sure they are good quality, scholarly information, suitable for using in academic assignments.